Igor Chudinov: Economic policy

+Additionally, he focused on deepening cooperation with Russia and Kazakhstan, and took steps to normalize relations with Uzbekistan, a key supplier of natural gas to the region.
+His government also sought to increase the attraction of foreign investment, particularly in energy and infrastructure projects.
 On 21 September 2009, Chudinov was named Honorary President of the Kyrgyz-North America Trade Council, in recognition of his role in promoting trade and investment between the USA/Canada and Kyrgyzstan.